Ayywer/Czapis/README.md

 Handlers are for handling (obviously) commands in folders.
 This line: let pull = require(`../commands/${dir}/${file}`);
-are set to read commands in folders.
+is set to read commands in folders.
 So if you want to make your own command, make sure it is in some folder.

 Events are just events that happens in console or in bot.
 Client Events are for bot, Creating Events are for creating inside discord.
 These are fairly obvious, and easy to edit.